City Wide Outdoor Dinning Options for Restaurants

 On June 16, 2020 the Fayetteville City Council unanimously amended 172.04(B)- Parking Lot Design Standards of the Fayetteville City Code.
 The amendment enables restaurants City wide to utilize private parking lots for expanded dining (restaurants wishing to serve alcohol in their private parking lots must apply for an ABC temporary rule change) and safer seating without any review or approval process.
 The only condition is that the expanded outdoor dinning does not interfere with safe and functional circulation of pedestrian or vehicular traffic on the site.

-Restaurant’s Serving Alcohol Beyond their Approved ABC Permit Boundary
+Restaurant’s and Bars Serving Alcohol Beyond their Approved ABC Permit Boundary

 What is the process to obtain an approved Outdoor Service Area through ABC?